chrisdavies/rlite/README.md

 This minifies rlite, and tells you the size.
 It's currently just under 700 bytes, and I'd like to keep it that way!

+## Status

+Rlite is being actively maintained, but is pretty much feature complete, with the possible exception of support for wildcard routes.
+Generally, I avoid repos that look stale (no recent activity), but in this case, the reason for inactivity is that library is stable and complete.

 ## License MIT

 Copyright (c) 2015 Chris Davies